qcif/cvmfs-setup-galaxy/README.md

 ### Instructions

-1. Download one of the scripts to it, depending on if the host will be a proxy or a client.
+1. Download either the proxy or client setup script.
 2. Run the script.
+3. For proxies, clients can be created to use it.
-3. If the host is a client, start using the files from the CVMFS repositories.
+   For clients, start using the files from the CVMFS repositories.

 ### Common options